 If you re-coat it too soon, the finish remains wet for longer, turns sticky or tacky, and can peel off.
 To know if the sealer is dry enough for a re-coat, inspect its finish.
 The sealer is dry and you can re-coat it if the finish feels hard (rigid) and dry.

-Flex seal is made by combining rubber and solvent.
-Once the sealer is applied, it seeps into the cracks and holes of the surface to seal it.
-The solvent turns the Flex seal into a liquid form and dissolves it so it can seep through the tiniest cracks and repair them.
+Flex seal is made by a combination of rubber and solvent.
+Once this sealer is applied, it penetrates the surface cracks and holes and creates a barrier over them.
+Its solvent turns Flex seal into liquid so it can seep through the smallest cracks and seal them.

 How To Speed Up Flex Seal Drying Time?

-- Move the hairdryer around the coating for 5 minutes.
+- Move the hairdryer over the sealer finish for 5 minutes.